 IMPORTANCE OF SHIPPING TRADE IN NIGERIA’S ECONOMY

 Balarabe (2004) believed that perhaps unlike any other country, the maritime industry on a global level provides a horde of opportunities for investment.
 First and foremost it has served to stimulate import and export trade by way of providing surface transport through which goods are moved by sea on a massive scale.
 Indeed, since the arrival of Johnl d’ Averino, the Portuguese explorer at the Benin River in 1485, trading contact by sea had been established between the Europeans and the West Africans sub region and Nigeria in particular.
 The obnoxious trade in Africa, the slave trade would have been impossible on the scale it was carried out but for the usage of the sea routes by ship.
 Shipping trade also made it possible for the Colonialists to establish a firm hold on settler economies such as the South Africa where in 1627 the Dutch explorer Jan Van Riebek and his successors ensured that the natives continue to serve as cheap labor in mines and plantations.
-Nevertheless maritime (shipping) trade has played a major role in Nigerian economic development.
+This agente di borsa says nevertheless maritime (shipping) trade has played a major role in Nigerian economic development.
 It account for instance for about 95% of the vehicular mean’s of Nigeria’s international trade.
 Besides, it has also acted as a cardinal force in Nigeria’s attempt to correct her trade imbalances with the industrialized nations of the world.
 Indeed since becoming a signatory to the UNCTAD code for liner conference in 1975, a number of bilateral and multilateral maritime agreements have been entered into by the Nigerian Government and this to a large extent has aided the sector in the movement of cargo in and out of the Nigerian shores.
 According to Olokoba (2006), maritime business has helped the process of diversification of Nigeria’s economy and has continued to provide employment opportunities to Nigerians as crew staff, mariners and dock workers in addition to various practitioners among which are freight forwarders.
 In fact for as long as it existed, the Nigerian National Shipping Line (NNSL) not only provides employment to Nigerians but also serve as a pool or training ground for majority of the master mariners and other experienced professional people in Nigeria’s maritime sector up till today.
 The need for adequate training and re-training of personnel for the industry also culminated in the establishment of the Maritime Academy of Nigeria (MAN) at Oron.
 It has also led to the training of seafarers outside the country by states government in Nigeria.
 Maritime transport also generates the much needed foreign exchange to the Nigerian economy.
 This is in the form of ship repairs, levies, taxes and port fees and charges among others.
 The Nigerdock for example though has not been known to have built an Ocean-going vessel, but has been meaningfully engaged in the repairs and maintenance of ships and the construction of ferry boats all of which constitute an integral part of maritime transport.
 Besides it is the official policy of the Nigeria Administrative and Safety Agency to collect a levy on the gross freight from any vessel that calls at the Nigerian Ports for export and import purposes.

 The rational behind this is to boast Nigerian merchant shipping fleet for the sake of effective lifting of her share of cargo.
 Whether this purpose was ever achieved through the disbursement of the Ship Acquisition and Ship Building Fund (SASBF) is another matter entirely.
 Since 1958 when oil was discovered in commercial quantity at Oloibiri, Nigeria’s Oil Terminals such as in Bonny, Escravos and Forcados have continues to play host to oil tankers of various profiled and sizes, crude oil has since displaced agriculture as Nigeria’s economic mainstay accounting as it were, for about 85% of Nigeria’s total export.
 Even though crude oil export has served to boost Nigeria’s external reserves and buoyed the economy, the total exclusion of Nigeria’s indigenous carriers from the lucrative trade has been a subject of heated debate between the maritime practitioners and the federal government.
 Igbecha in a study (2004) revealed that Nigeria loses about $800,000,000 (Eight Hundred Million US Dollars) annually as a result of non involvement of indigenous carriers of crude oil.
 Even cabotage activities involving movement of shore oil prospecting and drilling equipment are still controlled by foreigners thereby denying Nigeria maritime sector and the federal government a lot of accruable revenue.
 Maritime transport however, has provided opportunity for inland waterway transport, coastal and high sea trading and has also made it possible for Nigerians to develop the skill for fish and shrimps trawling enterprise.
 In a word, maritime transport has engendered employment for a sizeable number of Nigerian in various maritime related occupations.
 It has accounted in part for the urbanization and industrialization of the nation as well as giving a boast to Nigerian’s trade and commercial relation with the outside world.
 A coastal national without security consciousness is a susceptible to attack from the seas.
 Maritime transport however, made it imperative for the establishment of one of the most sophisticated naval force in the west Africa sub-region.
 The letter carries out security surveillance of Nigeria’s territorial waters and serves as a shied to merchant trade and distress.
 Besides, the protection of maritime pollution is closely monitored especially with the current rolls of NIMASA (formerly NMA) in pollution control activities and surveillance.
 Without any incline of a doubt, maritime trade has played a crucial role in Nigeria’s economic development but such roles could be largely improved upon if and when various maritime agencies such as the Nigerian Port Authority (NPA), National Maritime Authority (NMA now NIMASA), Shippers’ Council, Nigerdock among others, work closely with one accord to better the lot of the industry in Nigeria.